 4. Build a Plan

-An i18n project plan typically starts with about 200 tasks, and increases with size and complexity.
+An i18n project plan typically starts with about 200 tasks and increases with size and complexity.
 That’s something to keep in mind for multi-tiered applications.
-To build this type of plan, analyze the code base with Lingoport’s Globalyzer, which provides detailed static analysis on internationalization issues that need to be addressed.
+To build this type of plan, analyze the code base with Lingoport’s Globalyzer, which provides a detailed static analysis of internationalization issues that need to be addressed.
 Combine that with architectural analysis from whiteboard discussions and requirements documentation.
 You can learn more by watching our i18n Planning webinar recording.

 5. Reduce Risks and Manage Trade-offs